Tourism & Hospitality Research in the New Normal: ARE YOU READY?

 Chair of the Volunteers’ Organising Committee

-- Professor Marianna Sigala, Editor-In-Chief JHTM, University of South Australia, Australia
+- Professor Marianna Sigala, Editor-In-Chief JHTM, University of Piraeus, Greece

 - Associate Professor Emily Ma, Associate Editor JHTM, University of Massachusetts, U.S.A.